RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_angle_z()

 #### Description
+Previously named ``get_z_angle()``.
 This is a getter function which returns the current Z angle from the drone.
 This is angle is the "yaw" direction.

 #### Syntax
 ``get_angle_z()``